opencpu/opencpu-server/docker/README.md

 Each `-p from:to` command maps a port from the container to the host.
 Not all ports are required.
 For example if you only want to use port 8004 (because the host has something else running on port 80) simply use:

-    docker run -t -p 8004:8004 opencpu/stable
+    docker run -t -p 8004:8004 opencpu/base

-Note that **http does not support cross-port mapping**.
+Note that **http does not support cross-port redirects**.
 I.e. mapping `-p 1234:8004` won't work.
 It might look like it works because it connects, but the http headers (e.g. Location) will contain an incorrect server address.
 This has nothing to do with docker or opencpu, it is how http works.
 To proxy http to another host or port you need to use a reverse proxy server that rewrites the headers such as nginx.

 Security
 --------